Running, like anything else, is dangerous.

 As a runner you’re vulnerable for attack.
 By dogs of course, but by people too.
 One way to avoid this is to change your routes often.
 Don’t become too predictable, or a stalker could wait in the bushes on your normal route, hoping to kidnap you.

-It might not hurt to carry some pepper spray or mace with you.
+It might not hurt to carry some pepper spray or mace with you, either.

 The best thing to do is run with a friend.
 Women especially should not run alone in the dark, as it’s more likely someone will be looking to attack a solo woman.
 In lieu of a human friend, you might even want to run with your own dog – that could keep would-be predators at bay.